-See Extended Mnemonics of Branch Instructions for more information.
+See "Extended Mnemonics of Branch Instructions" on page 87 for more information.

 The bclr and bcr instructions branch to an instruction specified by the branch target address.
 The branch target address is the concatenation of bits 0-29 of the Link Register and b'00'.